adobe/projectdyno/client/README.md

 To get started with developing for Tour Guide, open a terminal and execute the following commands:

 1. Make sure Node.js version 8.9.4 or newer is installed.
 To check the version of Node.js you have installed run `node -v`.
 For instructions on how to insall Node.js visit <a href='https://nodejs.org/'>https://nodejs.org/</a>
+2. Make sure that yarn is installed.
+Yarn is the recommended package manager for Project Dyno.
+Run `yarn` and ensure that is runs correctly.
+For information on how to install yarn visit <a href='https://yarnpkg.com/en/'>https://yarnpkg.com/en/</a>
-2. Clone this git repo and go to the root folder of the project.
+3. Clone this git repo and go to the root folder of the project.
-3. Install the project dependencies by running `yarn install`.
+4. Install the project dependencies by running `yarn install`.
-4. Once the dependencies have been installed, launch a development server by running `npm start`.
+5. Once the dependencies have been installed, launch a development server by running `yarn start`.
 This will run webpack and open a development sandbox at <a href='http://localhost:8080/'>http://localhost:8080/</a>

 ## Feedback, Questions, and Concerns